Friends of Ngong Road

 Q: Will students remain in school for in-person education?

-A: No. Children have been in school since January 2 but have now been sent home.
+A: No. The children have been in school since January 2 but have now been sent home.
 The only exception is that students who have just finished high school and are sitting for the Kenya Certificate of Secondary Education (KCSE) will complete their exams in April.
 Students who are attending a boarding school outside of the five counties have been given two days to proceed to their homes.
-We are supporting that with bus fare and by making contact with their schools.
+We are supporting that with bus fares and by making contact with their schools.

 A: Yes.
 All in-person instruction has been suspended.
 Our staff will follow up with every institution to understand their plans.
 When possible, we will loan post-secondary students a laptop if online education is proceeding.